kwoncy2020/kwoncy2020/error_history/2024_dec_002_using_dll_library_msvc_in_vscode_solve_export_symbol_problem_when_consecutively_linking/Readme.md

 While struggling, luckly, I finally found how to fix tensorflowlite_c.dll symbol export problem.
 If you want to know that quickly, then please scroll down until reach the bottom and see several images.

+## 2024/12/16 My first pull request approved.
+## 2025/1/06 I got email that my request merged #82798 into master.
+I made my first pull request on one of the famous library.
+And the bug I fixed had been over a year because I remember that around 1 year and half ago I failed at that time I almost new to cmake, unix system(WSL2) and build systems so I could'nt dare to try to fix it.

 ***
 * Using prebuilt my simple dll library to test. this simple dll has two export functions (mydiff, mysum).